LibrariesHacked/librarieshacked.github.io/_posts/2025-01-14-walk-to-your-local-library.md

 <figure>
   <img src="https://github.com/LibrariesHacked/librarieshacked.github.io/raw/main/images/2025-01-15-walk-to-your-local-library.png" alt="A set of 5 minute walking interval isochrones around Bradford-on-Avon library"/>
-  <figcaption>A set of 5 minute interval isochrones around Bradford on Avon library</figcaption>
+  <figcaption>A set of 5 minute walking interval isochrones around Bradford-on-Avon library</figcaption>
 </figure>

 I assumed being able to set the library as starting point or destination would mean we could see differences that accounted for walking uphill.
-Unfortunately it doesn't do this, the walking distance doesn't take into account elevation (or slope), so the isochrones end up being much the same.
+Unfortunately it doesn't do this, the calculations don't take elevation (or slope) into account, so the isochrones end up being much the same.

-Disappointing!
-But I did end up generating isochrones for all statutory libraries in England at 5 minute walking intervals.
+Sad!
+But I did end up generating isochrones for all statutory libraries in England, at 5 minute walking intervals.
 These are all [available on GitHub](https://github.com/LibrariesHacked/library-isochrones/tree/main/data/isochrones/basic-dataset-2023).
 GitHub has a nice viewer for 'GeoJSON' files, so you can explore the isochrones on a map.

 ## Insight

 I also extracted some high level data about the population in each of the intervals around each library.
-It's a bit rough, but it's a start, and the isochrone data should come in useful in future.
+It's a bit rough, but it's a start, and it should come in useful in future.
 The data is available as [a CSV file in the same repository](https://github.com/LibrariesHacked/library-isochrones/blob/main/data/isochrones/basic-dataset-2023/basic-dataset-for-libraries-2023-analysis.csv).
-Some small headlines:
+A couple of small headlines:

 - The library with the smallest population within 15 minutes walk is Kielder Library in Northumberland.
 Don't close it though - it looks lovely, despite being in the middle of nowhere.
-- The library with the largest poulation within 15 minutes walk is an 'Idea Store' in Whitechapel, London.
-Of course that London has lots of people in it.
+- The library with the largest population within 15 minutes walk is an 'Idea Store' in Whitechapel, London.
+Of course, that London would have lots of people in it.
 Also don't close that one, but maybe rename it back to a library.